juanbenitopr/GameLearning/README.md

 3. learning_game

 Intructions:
-1. I provie a training samples, it is called myfile.json and one scikit_model packaged into pickle file.
+1. I provide a training samples, it is called myfile.json and one scikit_model packaged into pickle file.
-2. You have to install the requirements.txt, it can be installed by the next command: pip install -r path/to/requirements.txt
+2. You have to install the requirements.txt, it will be installed by the next command: pip install -r path/to/requirements.txt
 3. Then you can run the_big_game, and check the results displayed from command promt.
 4. If you want to create your own samples training, you have to run generate_random_games.py, and learning_game.py, then other myfile.json and clp.pickle will be generated.
 5. You should touch all the components, try differents estimators, want to get metrics, try other game, and so on.